agency-quill/agency/documentation/requesting-sds-help.md

 * Select _Service Desk Only (Quill)_ from the _All Quill Requests_ list.
 * __As fully as possible,__ describe your issue in the _Notes / Comments_ field.
 * Include as much information as you can: offer codes, module names, urls, etc.
-* Include the text: _Forward to App Supt (CMS/ADCore - US.Quill)_ in the _Notes / Comments_ field if the issue is about ADCore, CMS or GMP.
+* Include the text: _Forward to App Supt (CMS/ADCore - US.Quill)_ in the _Notes / Comments_ field if the issue is about the ADCore, CMS or GMP applications.
+* Include the text: _Forward to Business Intelligence (BI Support - US.Quill)_ in the _Notes / Comments_ field if the issue is about CMS or ADCore data (i.e. manually pushing data to the live site that can't be handled through the GMP).
 * Include the text: _Forward to Web Team (Web Dev - US.Quill)_ in the _Notes / Comments_ field if the issue is about the site.
 * Press either the _Order Now_ or _Add to Cart_ button (they are the same as far as I can tell).
 * Click _Submit Order_.